 From a volunteering viewpoint

 In the past year, I am proud to say that I have been giving talks up and down the country.
-I’ve been educating communities about mental health and the importance of talking.
+I’ve been educating communities about mental health and the importance of talking and treating ADHD and similar disorders.
 It gives me great pleasure to know that a lot of referrals have actually stood up and sought the help they need.

 They are speaking to their Doctors, getting the help and support they need and they have stopped worrying about what others think of them.
 This is solely due to the support given to them by the NHS and how comfortable they have been made to feel.